Luzker/pyMod/README.md

 You won't find a None type returned by a function calling: if nothing is returned you will find an empty tuple.

+!!replace self attribute.
-replace self attribute. this version of ModularObj make an object by "join" two or more instanced object. the obj will be destroyed after function execution.
+in this version of ModularObj you will make an object by "join" two or more instanced object. this obj will be destroyed after function execution.
 ```
 [file d]
     @my-class-1